 - Having little knowledge of what makes content valuable to the consumer

-- Limited resources available to create content
+- Having limited resources available to create content

-Step One: Create Content People Want to See and Share to Increase Awareness and Traffic
+Attract Stage: Create Content People Want to See and Share to Increase Awareness and Traffic

 At the beginning of the buying cycle, the goal is to generate awareness about your brand.
 You want as many people as possible to familiarize themselves with your organization and what you provide.
 In other words, you want broadly appealing content

 A great way to do this is through emotionally driven visuals.
-By nature, we are visual creatures, and our brains connect with images much faster than with text alone: In fact, an MIT study found that the human brain can process an image in as little as 13 milliseconds.
+By nature, we are visual creatures, and our brains connect with images much faster than with text alone.
+In fact, an MIT study found the human brain can process an image in as little as 13 milliseconds.
 Because our brains are wired for quickly absorbing and interpreting visuals, content that includes strong graphics works well in this part of the buying cycle.

 Take a look at Reverse Photoshopping.
 We used images of comic book heroes altered to have normal body types.
 It’s a shocking visual that clearly resonated with audiences – it earned over 100,000 shares on social media.

 Another popular component of an effective viral campaign connects content with a controversial topic.
 In Perceptions of Perfection, we tapped into the heated discussion of women and their all-too-common unrealistic depictions.
 By creating a visual that connected to an emotionally charged topic – and expanding the reach by including designers from 18 different countries – we were able to generate nearly 1 million social shares.

 Keep in mind that when you’re creating content where the goal is virality, make sure it’s easy to share.
 When people can share your content quickly, your audience will automatically help with your outreach efforts and continue to spread the content across the internet.